-- Sit in an erect position with your legs stretching out in forward direction.
+- Sit in an erect position with your legs stretching out in a forward direction.

 - Also, your feet must be placed together and also, your spine should be erect.

-- Bend your left knee such that your left knee is besides your right hip.
+- Bend your left knee such that your left knee is beside your right hip.

-- Afterwards, place your right leg next to the left knee by taking your leg over the knee.
+- Afterward, place your right leg next to the left knee by taking your leg over the knee.

 - Moreover, your gaze should be focused on your right shoulder.

-- Breath slowly and deeply and also, hold the pose anywhere between 30 seconds to 60 seconds.
+- Breath slowly and deeply and also holds the pose anywhere between 30 seconds to 60 seconds.

 - Finally, you can release your pose by sitting straight.

-- Now, you can also repeat the same steps for the left side and again, release your pose by sitting straight.
+- You can also repeat the same steps for the left side and again remove your posture by sitting straight.

 - Tones and improve flexibility in the spine area.